rohan843/CTFs/picoCTF_130_Trivial_Flag_Transfer_Protocol/README.md

 ---

 Ok, the plan also got decrypted similarly.
-It seems that the flag is in the photos and that the file `program.deb` is key to access it.
+It seems that the flag is in the photos and that the file `program.deb` is key to accessing it.